RediSearch/RediSearch/docs/docs/advanced-concepts/highlight.md

 Summarization  will fragment the text into smaller sized snippets; each snippet will contain the found term(s) and some additional surrounding context.

-RediSearch can perform summarization using the `SUMMARIZE` keyword.
+Search and Query can perform summarization using the `SUMMARIZE` keyword.
 If no additional arguments are passed, all _returned fields_ are summarized using built-in defaults.

 The `SUMMARIZE` keyword accepts the following arguments: